 INDEXED – These are read based through a unique key/number.
 This is similar to a primary key in database tables.

 2.)
 Coding the DATA DIVISION – (FD) File Descriptor

 Now let’s move on to our DATA DIVISION.

 DATA DIVISION.
 FILE SECTION.
 FD IN-EMPLOYEE-FILE LABEL RECORDS ARE STANDARD RECORD CONTAINS 80 CHARACTERS VALUE OF FILE-ID IS "INPUT.TXT" DATA RECORD IS IN-EMPLOYEE-REC.

 From the DATA DIVISION, you will notice we have a section called FILE SECTION.
 We define here the properties of the file that was defined previously on the ENVIRONMENT DIVISION.
 Let me show you their relationship:

 Note that we have not placed OUT-SALARY-FILE yet!

-Note that the delimeter ends at the data record not per each line.
+Note that the delimiter ends at the data record, not per each line.

 LABEL RECORDS ARE STANDARD –This means that our records are labeled for DISKS/TAPES (for short, your local machine) as they identify records that are readable by the human eye.
 Devices such as printers do not use label records so there is also another clause, LABEL RECORDS ARE OMITTED which are used for printers or devices that is not readable by the human eye.
 IS and ARE are both acceptable depending on the number of devices so its possible to have a format like LABEL RECORD IS STANDARD.